 HPF and LPF

-And the last but not least feature is the EQ pass filters.
+Last but not least feature is the EQ pass filters.
 There are two types of pass filters – high pass filter (HPF) and low pass filter (LPF).
-Sometimes they are referred to as a lowcut and high cut.
+Sometimes they are referred to as a low cut and high cut.

 Low pass a.k.a high cut is when you cut the high frequency with a curved band.
 And high pass a.k.a low cut is the opposite – you cut low frequencies and let the high frequencies pass.